kubeshop/tracetest/docs/docs/run-locally.md

 ## **Run a Development Build**

-You can build and run Tracetest locally using docker compose.
-The project provides a docker compose file and a Makefile with targets to generate the required image.
+You can build and run Tracetest locally using Docker compose.
+The project provides a Docker compose file and a Makefile with targets to generate the required image.

 You will need [Docker Compose](https://docs.docker.com/compose/install/) installed, as well as [GoReleaser-Pro](https://goreleaser.com/install/).
 Note that while the `pro` version is required, no licencing is needed for local builds.